-The two sided handout that includes an informational label for parents to fill out and adhere to their child’s car seat.
+The two sided handout includes an informational label for parents to fill out and adhere to their child’s car seat.
 In many cases children are too young to identify themselves in the event of an automobile crash.
 This can help provide emergency and hospital care personnel with vital information about the child, including special medical conditions, parent or guardian names and contact info.

 Click here to download the W.H.A.L.E.
 CHECK as a one-page, printable PDF flyer to distribute at car seat checks, traffic safety events, daycare centers, pediatrician offices, government agencies and hospitals throughout Florida.

-CPS Materials – Order Online Now
+CPS WHALE Check Flyers – Order Online Now

 Car Seat Crusaders – “On a mission to protect our children.
 Able to teach car seat installation in a single inspection.”